carlynlee/cadquery/README.md

 Change any of these values and re-run the script to see your new design.

+## Performance Profiling

+Understanding the performance of your script is crucial for optimization.
+You can use Python's built-in `cProfile` module combined with `snakeviz` to get a visual and interactive breakdown of where your script spends its time.
+This is especially useful for identifying bottlenecks in complex CAD generation scripts.

+### How to Profile with `snakeviz`

+1.  **Install `snakeviz`:** If you don't have it installed, you can add it to your environment with pip:

+    ```bash
+    pip install snakeviz
+    ```

+2.  **Generate a Profile File:** Run your script using Python's `cProfile` module and save the statistics to an output file (e.g., `spacecraft.prof`).

+    ```bash
+    python -m cProfile -o spacecraft.prof my_model.py
+    ```

+3.  **Visualize the Profile:** Launch `snakeviz` with the profile file.

+    ```bash
+    snakeviz spacecraft.prof
+    ```

+This will open a new tab in your web browser with an interactive sunburst chart.
+The chart shows the call stack, with wider segments indicating functions that took more time to execute.
+You can click on segments to zoom in and analyze specific parts of your code.

+!Example of snakeviz output

 ## Project Structure

 A brief overview of the project's file structure: